misc0110/libattopng/README.md

-@note The data stream is free'd when calling \ref libattopng_destroy and must not be free'd be the caller
+> The data stream is free'd when calling \ref libattopng_destroy and must not be free'd be the caller

 **Parameters:**